XC PIC32MX/MZ Project Importer & Creator for VS Code

 Why This Extension?

-By importing your MPLABX projects into VS Code, you can:
+By creating new PIC32 projects or importing existing MPLABX projects into VS Code, you can:

 - ✨ Get AI assistance - Let Copilot help write peripheral drivers, debug code, and understand complex configurations